1. Home

 TLS Version Support -> TLS Version 1.2 (JSSE)

-If however, you are using a SSL/TLS certificate issued by a private CA, then you need to put the CA cert into a special jks file so StayLinked can use it.
-For JSSE, this is done in one of two ways:
+If however, you are using a SSL/TLS certificate issued by a private CA, then you need to put a file with the CA certs that StayLinked needs where StayLinked can use them.
+This can be done as follows and requires IBM i Access Client Solutions (ACS)

 -Djavax.net.ssl.trustStore=CustomizedCAs.jks -Djavax.net.ssl.trustStorePassword=hodpwd